asa-nerd/scoresystem/Readme.md

 The score displays the following sections for playing instructions (see Figure 10):

-(1) Arrow symbols.
-These arrows function as instructions for how the musicians relate to each other in a chamber-musical sense.
+1. **Arrow symbols.** These arrows function as instructions for how the musicians relate to each other in a chamber-musical sense.

-(2) Dynamic symbols.
+2. **Dynamic symbols.**

-(3) Text field for playing instructions.
+3. **Text field for playing instructions.**

-(4) Pitch sets for each of the two performers.
+4. **Pitch sets** for each of the two performers.
 The pitch sets consist of fragments of 6 different scales based on a microtonal scale.

-(5) The transcription of the narration heard by the audience on the headphones.
+5. **The transcription** of the narration heard by the audience on the headphones.

 Each of the performers are addressed by a separate color.